commercetools/nodejs/docs/cli/price-exporter.md

 ```

 #### Info on flags
-- The `--input` flag specifies the path to an optional CSV template file.
+- The `--input` flag specifies the path to the CSV template file.
   - Only the first line is read and subsequent lines (if present) will be ignored
   - The delimiter must match the delimiter passed in by `--delimiter` (or the default delimiter)
 - The `--output` flag specifies where to output/save the exported prices.
   - If the file specified already exists, it will be overwritten.
   - The default location for status report logging is the standard output.
   - If no output path is specified, the exported prices will be logged to the standard output.
-- The `--delimiter` flag specifies the delimiter used in the output file if CSV.
+- The `--delimiter` flag specifies the delimiter used in the input and output file if CSV.
 Defaults to `','` if omitted.
 - The `where` flag specifies an optional (where) query predicate to be included in the request.
-This predicate is on the products containing the prices and not on the prices themselves.
+This predicate is on the products containing the prices (`product-proections` endpoint) and not on the prices themselves.
 This predicate should be wrapped in single quotes ('single quoted predicate').
 More info on predicates [here](http://dev.commercetools.com/http-api.html#predicates)
 - The `--staged` flag specifies the projection of the products from which the prices should be fetched.
-  - If passed `true`, prices from published and unplished products are retrieved
+  - If passed `true`, prices from published and unpublished products are retrieved
   - If passed `false` (or omitted), only prices from published products are retrieved

 ### JS